Ayushmi-Adh/The-Sparks-Foundation-Internship/README.md

 ## Overview :

 This repository contains my internship projects as a Data Science and Business Analytics intern at The Sparks Foundation.
-The projects focus on leveraging data science techniques to gain insights and make data-driven decisions for business optimization.
+The projects focus on leveraging data science techniques to gain insights and make data-driven decisions for business optimization....

 ## Project Details: